MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Restore-SPODeletedContainer.md

 ## DESCRIPTION

-The `Restore-SPODeletedContainer` cmdlet recovers a previously deleted container from the Recycle Bin.
-Restored containers will be retrieved by the [`Get-SPOContainer`](./Get-SPOContainer.md) cmdlet.
+The `Restore-SPODeletedContainer` cmdlet recovers a previously deleted Container from the Recycle Bin.
+Restored Containers will be retrieved by the [`Get-SPOContainer`](./Get-SPOContainer.md) cmdlet.
 You need to be a SharePoint Online administrator or Global Administrator to run this cmdlet.